U.S., Coalition Continue Strikes Against ISIS in Syria, Iraq

 From a Combined Joint Task Force Operation Inherent Resolve News Release

-SOUTHWEST ASIA, July 27, 2017 – U.S. and coalition military forces continued to attack the Islamic State of Iraq and Syria yesterday, conducting 22 strikes consisting of 35 engagements, Combined Joint Task Force Operation Inherent Resolve officials reported today.
+SOUTHWEST ASIA, May 27, 2017 – U.S. and coalition military forces continued to attack the Islamic State of Iraq and Syria yesterday, Combined Joint Task Force Operation Inherent Resolve officials reported today.

 Officials reported details of yesterday's strikes, noting that assessments of results are based on initial reports.